superform-xyz/superform-core/src/forms/README.md

 **ERC4626TimelockForm.sol:** A variant of the standard Form contract that includes timelock functionality.
 This Form contract is utilized when time-based conditions need to be met during the deposit or withdrawal process.
 This Form requires a [TwoStepsFormRegistry](../crosschain-data/TwoStepsFormStateRegistry.sol) *(also known as FormStateRegistry)* to execute redemption at a later time through the processUnlock() function.

 **FormBeacon.sol:** Implements a Beacon Proxy pattern for each Form for improved management.
 Each Form is deployed as part of Beacon Proxy logic through the SuperFormFactory.

+**IERC4626TimelockVault:** "Mock" interface used to simulate some implementation of underlying "timelock vault", where depositor is expected to issue two transaction for full redemption of assets from the vault.